Once we have your information, we’ll record it in our system as soon as possible. This keeps your information secure.

 Sometimes we can’t avoid conflicts of interest, for example if you live in a small town.
 If we can’t avoid it, we’ll make sure we work with you just like we work with everyone else.

-Sometimes, we also collect and use information about you to help us with:
+Sometimes, we also collect and use information about you to help us:

 - research about the NDIS

-- checking how the NDIS is going, such as in our quarterly reports
+- check how the NDIS is going, such as in our quarterly reports

 This can help us understand how people use the NDIS, so we can continue to make it better for you and other participants.
 When we use your information for research and policy, we remove details that might identify you.
 We won’t include your name or anything that says who you are when we publish research externally.